Green-Software-Foundation/if/specs/impact-model-plugin.md

 This is a simple dictionary used to set up an IMM.
 Each IMM is different and can have a wide variety of parameters.
 The specification cannot define what these parameters will be, so we choose to have a simple data type of a dictionary which accepts all types and quantity of params.

-### Measuerment
+### Observation

-This is a unit of data to describe some inputs to an IMM.
-Since every IMM is different we can’t prescribe too much in the specification, however the only two fields that would be mandatory for each unit of measurement is the date/time when the measurement was gathered and the time-range for which the measurement is valid for.
-For example, you might have some measurement for CPU utilisation, but we also need to know when this measurement was gathered and for what period of time does the measurement span.
+- An observation is a unit of data to describe some inputs to an IMM.
+- Since every IMM is different we can’t prescribe too much in the specification, however the only two fields that would be mandatory for each observation is the date/time when the measurement was gathered and the duration for which the observation is valid for.
+- For example, you might have some observation for CPU utilisation, but we also need to know when this observation was gathered and for what period of time does the observation span.

-Measurement can be aggregate or granular, for example it might contain an average of cpu utilization across a range of machines.
+An observation can be aggregate or granular, for example it might contain an average of cpu utilization across a range of machines.

 `{ “date-time”: xxxx, “duration”: xxx, “cpu-util”: 0.5 }`